 typ: Set to the standard “jwt” value.

 x5u: Contains the URL of the STI-PA certificate associated with the signature of the JWT.
 The URL shall have a protocol of “https”.
 The URL shall either not contain a port or contain a port of “443”.
-The URL shall not contain a userinfo subcomponent, query component, or fragment identifier component as described in [RFC 3986].
+The URL shall not contain a userinfo subcomponent, query component, or fragment identifier component as described in RFC 3986 [Ref 7].
 The URL path shall end with “.pem”.

 The payload contains the following fields: